Museo Nacional Thyssen-Bornemisza: Tickets

 • Opening Hours: Monday: Closed.
 Tuesday-Sunday: 10:00 - 19:00

-Is the Museo Nacional Thyssen-Bornemisza in Madrid worth visiting
+Is The Museo Nacional Thyssen-Bornemisza in Madrid Worth Visiting

 • It’s one of the largest and most extraordinary collections in the world, so most definitely worth a visit, yes!

-What you see when visiting Museo Nacional Thyssen-Bornemisza
+What You See At Museo Nacional Thyssen-Bornemisza

 • The permanent collection